 Created in 1984 to reward Colombian Film Production the festival later brought together national and other Andean countries cinematography, and continued to honour productions from the Caribbean Islands, South America, Spain, France, Africa and the Pacific Coast.
 The Festival is recognised as a worldwide Festival specialised in New Directors' feature films.

-Nominee Best Environmental Film
+WINNER Best Environmental Film Award

 Royal Anthropology Institute - Anthropology & Conservation Conference

 Dates : 25-29 October 2021 - Virtual Edition - Q&A with directors and panel